 Biometric photos are machine-readable images used for identification by the international authorities.
 What sets them apart from regular snapshots is a set of strict technical parameters — size, proportions, background, color range, eye line, frame, facial expression — designed to capture an individual’s unique facial features and present them in a standardized form to officials.

-Follow our expert recommendations to minimize the risk of rejection.
-Use our passport photo maker to turn an ordinary portrait into a compliant biometric image.
+Follow our expert recommendations to minimize the risk of rejection, and use our passport photo maker to turn an ordinary portrait into a compliant biometric image.

 Whenever you’re preparing to travel or updating an ID, we recommend paying close attention to the technical properties of your ID photograph.
 If it doesn’t adhere to the international biometric standards, it won’t be approved as a part of an application.